-The control board on these furnaces is capable of being twinned to another furnace of the same series.
-If using UTEC Control Boards, leave the fuses installed on each board.
-The thermostat wires and the 1/4 inch quick-connect terminals marked "TWIN" on the furnace controls must be wired for twinning.
-(See Figure 30.)
+The control board on these furnaces is capable of being twinned to another furnace of the same series or a G series furnace with a UTEC control board.
+If using UTEC control boards, leave the fuses installed on each board.
+The thermostat wires and the 3/16 inch quick-connect terminals marked "TWIN" on the furnace controls must be wired for twinning.
+(See Figure 15.)